Rival420/Spynet/README.md

 # Spynet
-Python tool to scan hosts and ports on network
+Python tool to scan for live hosts on a network and scan for open ports.

+Should be used like this:
+python3 Spynet.py -t 192.168.1.0/24